Standard banner-Pattern_2195

 Dario_Krpan_8698_cropped

 Dario Krpan is Assistant Professor in Behavioural Science in the Department of Psychological and Behavioural Science.
-We recently talked to him about his research.

 What is your area of expertise, and how did your interest for this area come about?